jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 "nice person" who will make a good-enough spouse; they still want partners attractive enough to "fall in love with," and there are never enough such people in the dating market.
-The social pressures to "settle," looks-wise, no longer exist; nor do the necessary signals exist in the dating marketplace telling other people their only realistic hope is to be more realistic.
-Indeed, the we have entire industries dedicated to telling people that is not the case.
+The social pressures to "settle," looks-wise, no longer exist; nor do the necessary signals exist in the dating marketplace telling other people they would be happier being more realistic.
+Indeed, we have entire industries dedicated to telling people that is not the case.

-This is not an unsolved puzzle, and most psychologist have no problem pinning down the secret to "love among the average."
-Familiarity and friendship are the two key elements that make it easier become attracted to each other, and if one has personality and character, people will often find themselves as attracted to them as someone more beautiful but lacking other qualities.
+This is not an unsolved puzzle, and most psychologist have no problem pinning down the secret to "love among the average-looking."
+Familiarity and friendship are the two key elements that make it easier to become attracted to each other, and if one has personality and character, people will often find themselves as attracted to such peopl as as someone more beautiful but lacking other qualities.
-Half of all relationships may be amoung the most attractive people, but given that most will still wed sometime in their life, it is obviously the case that people who are not in that elect can still become happily married, and it is doubtful all of them woke up one day and decide
+Half of all relationships may be amoung the most attractive people, but given that most will still wed sometime in their life, it is obviously the case that people who are not in that elect can still become happily married.

-The problem is that modern life seems to discourage the sorts of casual friendships that might lead to something.
+The problem is that modern life seems to discourage the sorts of casual friendships that might lead to romantic attachments.
 Many people live in cities where they are unlikely to run into the same people repeatedly, other than a few close friends.
 Others live in communities that are "dating deserts";
 areas where you are unlikely to be in contact with anyone single of the opposite sex.
-This is compounded by some of the bizarre beliefs of the under-forty set that rule out dating co-workers, regard friends as off-limits for dating, and otherwise discourage dating anyone that isn't a complete stranger under the guise of "respect for the relationship.
+This is compounded by some of the bizarre beliefs of the under-forty set that rule out dating co-workers, regard friends as off-limits for dating, and otherwise discourage dating anyone that isn't a complete stranger under the guise of "respect for the friendship."
 The result is that those of modest attractiveness, who rarely meet the large number of people they would need to meet to find someone attracted to them, stay single as they are denied the sorts of repeated interations that would allow someone to _develop_ an attraction to them.
 The older mechanisms